KU Edwards Campus Honors Program

 Applications cannot be reviewed until at least one semester of college grades has been received, and transfer students must have already submitted applications to KU.
 Additionally, students who have less than four semesters remaining prior to graduating are generally not admitted to the University Honors Program, unless they can demonstrate that they have a plan for completing our curricular requirements within their remaining time at KU.

 For questions about admissions requirements and applying, contact your honors advisor.
-To apply, send your application to Ben Herron, honors program coordinator.
 Apply by Oct.
-30 for spring semester enrollment, or by March 30 for the fall.
+31 for spring semester enrollment, or by March 31 for the fall.
 An application includes:

 - non-official transcripts or prior admission to KU